 The thought comes to you: "He doesn't like my clothes."

 This "friendly advice" is a form of criticism and judgmentalism.

 Mostly (but not entirely), people give unasked-for advice in an attempt to change people.
 If you want to advise someone because you see they are having a problem and you've got the answer, try asking their permission: "May I suggest something?"
 Or, I may ask you "What is a good restaurant to eat at?"
 Then, you give me your thoughts on this.

 That's cool.
 But a lot of advice-giving is about control and manipulation.
 It produces anger and bitterness.
 Who likes controlling people who are out to change them?

 On changing other people: you cannot do it.
 Period.
-You can force people to do something, threaten them, imprison them, and guilt-manipulate them.
+You can force people to do something.
+You can threaten them, imprison them, and guilt-manipulate them.
 But the human heart, the human spirit, cannot be changed by other people.

-The life goal is to know Christ, not advise other people.
-And God can use the brokenness effected in you to bring breakthrough to the people around you.
+The life goal is to know Christ, not advise others.
+God can use the brokenness effected in you to bring breakthrough to the people around you.